 Simply focusing on decreasing his cost of material would’ve brought John out of the red, making him a net profit of 4%.

 If you want to decrease your execution labor costs, you’re going to have to ensure that you’re paying your employees in an efficient manner.
-What do we mean by that exactly?
-We mean that your employees need to be producing revenues for every hour that they’re working on the clock.
-There are many different ways that this can be done.
+Your employees need to be producing revenue for every hour that they’re working.

-Quite possibly the best way to keep labor efficient is to hire a project manager who knows the ins and outs of planning a job, saving you countless hours and money.
-Don’t be afraid to pay your project manager well either, as they’ll take all the guesswork out of a project for you, help avoid delays, and make your job much easier all around.
+Sixth, hire a project manager who knows the ins and outs of planning a job.
+This will save you countless hours and money.
+Don’t be afraid to pay your project manager well.
+They’ll take all the guesswork out, help avoid delays, and make your job much easier.

 John’s crew was stopping for coffee on their way into work in the mornings and were often waiting around on-site for late deliveries, which is why his execution labor cost looked like this:

 By applying just a few of our aforementioned tips, John could’ve saved 7.5% on his execution labor:

 This would’ve put John at a net profit just above 7.5%!

 Contractor profit and overhead go hand in hand, which means that a decrease in overhead needs to happen to see an increase in profit.
 A great way to minimize your overhead to revenue ratio is to outsource some of your buying to GoMaterials.
 Not only will we help find you the best prices, we can also work closely with your buyers to help them work faster and more efficiently.
 In fact, the support that we can offer your purchasing team means that you won’t have to pay more to expand your team in order to supplement your growth.